 |Dietary Fiber 3g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In South American cuisine, aji is the name for both a variety of chili peppers and a fresh salsa made with the peppers.
-This Colombian recipe is known as salsa de aji picante and it features a single habanero pepper, so it is pretty spicy.
+This Colombian recipe is known as salsa de aji picante, and it features a single habanero pepper, making it pretty spicy.